zakariamoknine/SAP-1/README.md

 # SAP-1

-SAP-1 (Simple-As-Possible-1) is a bus-organized 8-bit CPU designed by Albert Paul Malvino in his book "Digital Computer Electronics", I decided to implement SAP-1 in Verilog, and write an assembler and an emulator for it in C.
+SAP-1 (Simple-As-Possible-1) is a bus-organized 8-bit CPU designed by Albert Paul Malvino in his book "Digital Computer Electronics".

+This is an implementation of SAP-1 in Verilog, with an assembler and an emulator for it written in C99.

 # Architecture